To contact or appoint Andrew Eastgate, call CEDR on +44 (0)207 536 6060 or email firstname.lastname@example.org

 - Action by bank against landlord of borrower for negligent misstatement on reference.

-- Claim for payment of for supply of engineered parts.
+- Claim for payment for supply of engineered parts.
 Set off/Counterclaim alleging wrongful invoicing over a period of two years.
 Consideration of role of end user in settling terms of sub contracts.

 - Claim for fees following termination of three year contract for the provision of services.
 Issues of actual/ostensible authority of employee signing contract as well as interpretation and measure of loss.